BlackBrickOrg/tiny-coap/README.md

 /**
- * @brief Through this function the 'tcoap' lib will be notifing about events.
+ * @brief Through this function the 'tcoap' lib will be notifying about events.
  *        See possible events here 'tcoap_out_signal'.
  */
 extern tcoap_error